BeycanPress/cryptopay-lite/readme.txt

 See: **<a href="https://beycanpress.gitbook.io/cryptopay-docs/installation" target="_blank">CryptoPay installation documentation</a>**

 == Changelog ==

+= 1.6.0 =
+* Added: Fantom network added to the list of EVM-based networks that come by default.
+* Added: opBNB Mainnet and Testnet added to the list of EVM Based networks.
+* Added: EVM Based testnet networks list is sorted according to the mainnet list set on the panel.
+* Added: Binance Wallet Support for Ethereum Mainnet.
+* Added: WalletConnect support for Solana network.
+* Added: Default Solana RPC address to RPC address section.
+* Added: Free RPCs that you can use as an alternative to the Official Solana RPC address
+* Improved: When there is a single network, we send data on upload instead of receiving dynamic data via API request.
+* Improved: Available in wallet listing wallets are listed at the primary.
+* Improved: The verification API with address transfer (QR Code) has been redesigned.
+* Improved: Debug menu appears when there is any log.
+* Fixed: Warning in save settings process if WP_DEBUG enabled.
+* Fixed: WooCommerce subscriptions not being created for payments on the Checkout page.
+* Fixed: Closed networks appearing in the testnet list.
+* Fixed: Problem appearing in "Network sorting" field when you turn off networks.
+* Fixed: The issue where the title appears even if the ENS Domain is not entered.
+* Removed: The rule that a wallet must remain active.

 = 1.5.0 =
 * Added: The feature of appearing at the top of the detected wallets